Let me show you the right way to decorate for a bridal shower by focusing on the 5 decorating zones.

 This may be a no-brainer for some, but centerpieces are the best way to help tie your theme together.
 Get creative with this zone by using items you already have or keep it simple with mason jars filled with flowers from your local grocery store.
 Finish the look off with some texture by adding a runner down the middle.
 I was able to repurpose the paper flowers my cousin and I made for my wedding arbor for the hoop centerpieces we used at Tamara’s shower.

 This zone isn’t necessarily required, but having a designated photo area assures higher-quality photos for the bride.
 A backdrop makes it easier to avoid the random shots in bad lighting or in front of a not-so-pretty area of the venue.
 You will be taking photos anyways, so why not have a pretty area to do so?
 I made a large balloon garland offset by an egg chair for Tamara’s shower.
 It was the perfect spot for photos with her guests as well as space for her to sit and open gifts.
+Check out my balloon garland tutorial here.

 How we chose to decorate the backdrop zone: